bookieio/Bookie/docs/hosting.rst

 First you need to install Apache and mod_wsgi:

--On a Debian-based Linux (Ubuntu): apt-get install libapache2-mod-wsgi -On other Linuxes: ?
+- On a Debian-based Linux (Ubuntu): apt-get install libapache2-mod-wsgi
+- On other Linuxes: ?
--On OSX: ?
+- On OSX: ?
--On Windows: ?
+- On Windows: ?

 Then you need to create a pyramid.wsgi file in the root of your Bookie virtualenv.
 Something like